Bali myna

-The Bali myna (Leucopsar rothschildi), also known as Rothschild's mynah, Bali starling, or Bali mynah, locally known as jalak Bali, is a medium-sized (up to 25 cm long), stocky myna, almost wholly white with a long, drooping crest, and black tips on the wings and tail.
+The Bali myna (Leucopsar rothschildi), also known as Rothschild's mynah, Bali starling, or Bali mynah, locally known as jalak Bali, is a medium-sized (up to 25 cm long), stocky myna native to northeast Bali in Indonesia.
+It is almost wholly white with a long, drooping crest, and black tips on the wings and tail.
 The bird has blue bare skin around the eyes, greyish legs and a brown and yellow bill.
 Both sexes are similar.
 It is critically endangered and in 2020, fewer than 50 adults were assumed to exist in the wild.

 Taxonomy and systematics

 The Bali myna was formally described in 1912 by the German ornithologist Erwin Stresemann based on a female specimen collected on the island of Bali in Indonesia.
 He introduced a new genus Leucopsar and coined the binomial name Leucopsar rothschildi.
 The genus name combines the Ancient greek λευκός (leukos) meaning "white" with ψάρ (psar) meaning "starling".
 The specific epithet was chosen to honour Walter Rothschild who had allowed Stresemann to examine birds at his museum in Tring, Hertfordshire, England.

 The Bali myna remains the only species placed in the genus Leucopsar.
 It appears to be most closely related to Sturnia and the brahminy starling which was initially placed in Sturnus then later moved by a study in 2008 to Sturnia, as Sturnus as delimited was highly paraphyletic.